, director at Australian Business Lawyers & Advisors.

 “That is, if you employ contractors, the outgoings in terms of fees are usually less than paying wages and other employment entitlements to employees.
 Other benefits include reduced legal risk and other costs (often those ‘contractors’ must have their own insurances etc).”

-Many businesses that employ staff (usually one of the highest costs of running a business) might be asking themselves whether they should be looking to strategies that embrace the technology and ‘disrupting’ type of business models embraced by the likes of Uber
+Many businesses that employ staff (usually one of the highest costs of running a business) might be asking themselves whether they should be looking to strategies that embrace the technology and ‘disrupting’ type of business models embraced by the likes of Uber and Deliveroo.

 Murphy said the UK Employment Tribunal’s decision should cause Australian businesses to pause.